Last updated on May 23 2022

 Add the liquid chemical or drop-in tablets as per the instructions on their labels.
 Water should also be added to the tank when the chemical is added.
 Don’t ever place just the chemical in the tank when it is dry/empty.

-Rinsing chemicals should also be added to the fresh water tank.
-These chemicals coat the bowl with a protective layer to assist with keeping it clean and also lubricates the seals to prevent wear and tear.
+Rinsing chemicals should also be added to the freshwater tank.
+These chemicals coat the bowl with a protective layer to assist with keeping it clean and also lubricate the seals to prevent wear and tear.

 Should I use purpose-made toilet tissue or is ordinary toilet tissue ok?
 Using toilet tissue specifically developed for chemical toilets assists with reducing damage and blockages to the waste tank.
 It is also bio-degradable.
 In additon, because it will disintegrate, it will not fill up your waste tank as fast, meaning less requirement for emptying.